 What Do YOU Need The Tool For?

-When we start with what you have and get to know our voice, we can begin to research and figure out what we really want from a tool.
+When we start with what we have and get to know our voice, we can begin to research and figure out what we really want from a tool.
 This way, when it’s time to upgrade, we’ll already know what we need so we can filter other people’s subjective advice and opinions.
 We will be in control of the upgrade and the tool, rather than the other way around.

 Understanding The Essence of The Craft